-I’m a therapist, educator, and consultant.
 I bring to my work a steady belief in the wisdom people carry in their own minds and bodies, especially those navigating complex systems and layered identities.
+I aim to offer space for reflection, healing, and change.

 Hi, I’m Rana.